benderdave/gridfontmaker/README.md

 * Clone the source
 * Make sure you have a recent version of java
-* Run with "java -jar gridfontmaker.jar".
+* Run with "java -jar gridfontmaker.jar"

-# Building and running from source
+## Building and running from source

 If you'd prefer to build GridfontMaker you need a unix-like system with *make*, *java*, and *scala*.